Olivia is an accomplished outdoor stargazing and planetarium presenter with a universe of experience hosting thousands of people under the stars.

 Peter has spoken on science communication and astronomy at countless universities, science centres, conferences, and national parks, as well as delivering science communication workshops at Science North/Laurentian University’s Science Communication program and The Banff Centre.

-Peter’s second installment in the Machines of the Future science experiment book series – Space Tourism (Kids Can Press, 2011) is an Official Selection for the prestigious U.S. Junior Library Guild.
-His next two books – The Space Adventurer’s Guide and a guide to the First Nations Constellations of North America – are due to be published by Kids Can Press, and OWL Kids Canada respectively, in early 2016.
+Peter’s second installment in the Machines of the Future science experiment book series – Space Tourism (Kids Can Press, 2011) was an Official Selection for the prestigious U.S. Junior Library Guild.
+His current book, the critically-acclaimed best-selling Space Adventurer’s Guide (Kids Can Press, 2018) is nominated for an Ontario Library Association Red Maple Award (part of the prestigious Forest of Reading program.)

 Amateur astronomer Rick Stankiewicz’s striking and inspiring astrophotography has appeared on such web sites as NASA’s Astronomy Picture of the Day, Earth Science Picture of the Day, Lunar Picture of the Day, and Optical Picture of the Day.